classification of economies in terms of their level of development

 Characteristics:

-• Shift from agriculture to industry and then to services.
+• Shift from agriculture to manufacturing and industry.

 • Increasing levels of income per capita.